michaelfester/docs/docs/reference/data-sources/glide-tables-api-for-beginners.md

 {% cta title="Introduction To APIs: How APIs Work (With Examples)" description="Learn the fundamentals of APIs" url="https://www.glideapps.com/blog/introduction-to-apis" /%}

 {% callout title="" %}
-If you’re unfamiliar with APIs, read this article.
+If you're unfamiliar with APIs, read this article.
 {% /callout %}

 ## Who has access to Glide API?